smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 ; rbp-32 : sprite pointer, 8 bytes
 {% endhighlight %}

-We also add the symbol corresponding the red color, which is coded on 4 8-bits (1 byte) values :
+We also add the symbol corresponding the red color (red and opacity compenent at 100% 💯), which is coded on 4 8-bits (1 byte) values :

 {% highlight nasm linenos %}